mezo-org/musd/docs/README.md

 `finalizeAddMintList()`: This function adds the minting capability to the borrower operations contract, previously designated in the `pendingAddedMintAddress`.
 It executes only after the governance delay has elapsed following the `addMintListInitiated` timestamp.
 By finalizing the revoke mint process it resets the `pendingAddedMintAddress` and `addMintListInitiated`.

 `startAddContracts(address _troveManagerAddress, address _stabilityPoolAddress, address _borrowerOperationsAddress)`: This function initiates the process of integrating borrower operations, trove manager, and stability pool contracts, enabling them to mint and burn MUSD tokens.
 It begins by verifying that the contract addresses provided as parameters are indeed contracts.
-Once confirmed, it assigns the addresses to p`endingTroveManager`, `pendingStabilityPool`, and `pendingBorrowerOperations` using `_troveManagerAddress`, `_stabilityPoolAddress`, and `_borrowerOperationsAddress`, respectively.
+Once confirmed, it assigns the addresses to `pendingTroveManager`, `pendingStabilityPool`, and `pendingBorrowerOperations` using `_troveManagerAddress`, `_stabilityPoolAddress`, and `_borrowerOperationsAddress`, respectively.
 Additionally, it records the initiation of adding these contracts by setting `addContractsInitiated` to the current block timestamp when the transaction is executed.

 `cancelAddContracts()`: This function terminates the current process of adding contracts.
 Initially, it checks that `addContractsInitiated` is not zero, which indicates an active process of adding contracts is underway.
 Upon confirmation, it resets `addContractsInitiated`, `pendingTroveManager`, `pendingStabilityPool`, and `pendingRevokedMintAddress` to 0, `address(0)`, `address(0)`, and `address(0)` respectively.
 This action effectively concludes the process of adding contracts.